giantswarm/releases/azure/v17.0.0/README.md

 **Known Issues**
 - Java applications are unable to identify memory limits when using a `JRE` prior to v15 in a Control Groups v2 environment.
 Support was added in `JRE` v15 and later.
 More details are available in the [upstream issue](https://bugs.openjdk.java.net/browse/JDK-8230305).
 We recommend using the latest LTS JRE available (currently v17) to ensure continued compatibility with future releases.
+- Go applications, which use an older version of [uber-go/automaxprocs](https://github.com/uber-go/automaxprocs), are unable to properly set `GOMAXPROCS`.
+Such applications need to be updated to use at least `v1.5.1` of `uber-go/automaxprocs`.

 **Control Groups v1**
 To ensure a smooth transition, in case you need time to modify applications to make them compatible with Control Groups v2, we provide a mechanism that will allow using Control Groups v1 on specific node pools.
 More details are available in our [documentation](https://docs.giantswarm.io/advanced/forcing-cgroupsv1/).